• Skip to main content

 Stairs decorated with skeletons, marigolds, skulls, and candles.

-Every November 2nd, altars filled with marigolds are put up in homes throughout Mexico and parts of the US, honoring the dead.
+Every November 2nd, altars filled with marigolds and sugar skulls are put up in homes throughout Mexico and parts of the US, honoring the dead.
 Women dressed up as La Catrina parade the streets in processions.

 With every Mexican fiesta, there is always something yummy.
 These Day of the Dead Food Recipes are either placed on the altars or taken to the cemetery to be enjoyed with the deceased.